Choosing the right louvre shutter blade size for your windows is important. There are 3 main sizes to choose from.

 Large louvres suit large windows or doors, if you have the large blades then wide single shutters look good rather than smaller bi-folded shutters.

-For more information on my louvre shutters or choosing the right size for your windows, please create an account on my website and upload some photos of your windows for some advice .
+For more information on my louvre shutters or choosing the right size for your windows, please visit our website.